animeshinvinci/Bifrost/Tutorial.md

 import scala.concurrent.duration.FiniteDuration

 /**
+ * A really, really simple case class to represent a Tick of our ticker source.
+ * (This could be anything really, nothing special here) */ case class Tick()

+/**
  * An Akka Streams Source helper that produces messages at a defined rate.
  */
 object ThrottledProducer {